 I visited The Ashmolean Museum too, it’s free to goto, there are some wonderful exhibitions to be seen.
 I did pay to see the Andy Warhol exhibition which was disappointing though!
 Again, it’s has palladian architecture which is exquisite.

-If you like shopping, there are plenty of shops to visit also.
+If you like shopping, there are plenty of shops to visit also and boutiques.
 You can also get a train to Bicester North train station to visit the famous Bicester Designer Outlet village with plenty of shops to tempt you Bicester Village • The Bicester Village Shopping Collection

 Oxford has varied restaurants for every taste.
 There are plenty of restaurants and pubs to eat, one of my favourite places in the city is The Folly.